About the Program

 By partnering with us each semester, we will allow your students to take our unique, self-paced, online science writing course.
 Then, your students will submit a summary of a scientific study to us to be edited by our team for publication on the site as a course assignment.

 We are open to schools both inside and outside the US and welcome any graduate or junior/senior undergraduate science or social science course.
+Research groups are also welcome.
 You can be as hands-on or hands-off as you wish.
 We’d be happy to give you tips and ideas for how instructors have incorporated this activity into their semester schedules.
+See what past participants have written!

 The benefits that our participants are most excited about: